ikennaumeh/workout_saver/README.md

 - [Sqflite](https://pub.dev/packages/sqflite): Used to create and implementing database.
 - [Flutter screen utils](https://pub.dev/packages/flutter_screenutil): For adapting to different screen and font sizes to look good on different mobile screens.
 - [Mocktail](https://pub.dev/packages/mocktail): Used to create mocks.

+## PS: Much thought wasn't given to UI and design.